 >>How Long Am I Contagious? by Northwestern Medicine - NON-corona virus comparisons for your consideration

-Also, an interesting June 6, report from The Canadian Press: "The Journal of the American Geriatrics Society has calculated the percentage of COVID-19 deaths in long-term care facilities for several countries and U.S. states.
+June 6, 2020, An interesting report from The Canadian Press: "The Journal of the American Geriatrics Society has calculated the percentage of COVID-19 deaths in long-term care facilities for several countries and U.S. states.
 The numbers run from 63 percent in Massachusetts to 71 per cent in Connecticut — although the journal warns 11 states don't report COVID-19 deaths in such facilities.
 In Canada, the figure for early May was 82 per cent.
 About half of European COVID-19 deaths were in long-term care.
 Hong Kong reported no such deaths.
 South Korea, Singapore and New Zealand each had fewer than 20."

 >>UK News Interview: Why We Might Not Need a Vaccine for COVID-19 - June 2020 opinion (see also May 2020 update page.)

-Is SARS-COV2 getting weaker?
+IS SARS-CoV2 GETTING WEAKER?
 Here is an interesting review of viral replication and mutation.
 When a virus hijacks a cell and uses it to reproduce, it can mutate (genetically change) from environmental or chemical (medications) pressure.
 If the pathogen is very strong (virile) it will create rapid, severe symptoms in the patient (likely causing them to stay in bed) and limiting exposure to those who come to the patient.
 If the patient dies, the pathogen will die and terminate, provided that the host is buried in a sanitary manor.
 The more severe and rapid the symptoms, the less the virus is able to freely spread without warning.
 This mutation path is somewhat self-limiting as described and not favorable to spread of this severe strain.
 (Of course depending on the method of transmission, incubation and infectious periods, local hygiene and immune response.)
 On the other hand, if the viral modification is mild and generally creates minimal symptoms, the patient will likely remain mobile and come into contact with and possibly infect many more people during the infectious period.
 This path favors the spread of the more mild strain.
 Further, if the mild version of the virus allows protective antibodies to be created against the more virile strain, then the mild mutation is likely to be the dominant strain.
 Most viruses do not fully go away, rather they "burn" out once the population infection rate approaches herd immunity e.g. 70-80% and there are fewer new hosts.
 The various strains may continue to circulate through the population from time to time.
 There is a similar story with bacteria- and sometimes the virulent drug resistant strains do develop.
-(See DrBeen Youtube "Is SARS-COV2 getting weaker?"
-June 2020 if you want the 45 minute explanation.)
+(See "Is SARS-CoV2 getting weaker?" by Dr.Been Medical Lectures - June 2020 if you want the 45 minute explanation about how viruses tend to weaken naturally as they circulate.
+Also the early contention over hydroxychloroquine use.)

 >>HOW TO BE RADICALLY RESILIENT DURING UNCERTAIN TIMES - uplifting video by Tony Robbins

-For various reasons, reputable experts just cannot agree on the life cycle of SARS-COV2 and its infectiousness and our immune response to it.
-Although, if they all said exactly the same thing, that would be suspicious.
+BALANCING ONE'S RESPONSIBILITY WITH ONE'S LIBERTY.
+For various reasons, reputable experts just cannot agree on the life cycle of the "novel" SARS-CoV2 and its infectiousness and our immune response to it.
+Although, if they all said exactly the same thing, that would be suspicious, too.
 Science is about asking questions and looking for answers.
-Sometimes there jis no answer and sometimes there are competing educated projections.
-It is well established that fake news exists not only in social media and in regular media but also even among reputable science institutions; organizations who are held up as being objective and neutral, fair and unbiased.
+Sometimes there is no answer and sometimes there are competing educated projections.
+It is well established that fake news exists not only in social media and in regular media but also even among reputable science institutions - even organizations who are held up as being objective and neutral, fair and unbiased.

 In a free society, people largely have a right to choose their own destiny and that includes taking and even making risks.
 While it has been said that one is entitled to his own opinion, but not his own facts.
 That is sometimes just not the case.
 Have you ever been in court?
 Many times, facts are selected (or hidden) with the intention of supporting one's position or opinion.
-Sometimes one "finds", what they went looking for - confirmation bias.
-If people (including doctors and scientists) are not allowed to ask questions and debate answers, and have different opinions, for whatever reason (bias, profit, politics, pc-shame, fear, etc.), that hampers science, limits freedom and hurts people.
-Yes, perhaps someone does ultimately have to call the shots, but shouldn't it be our goal to be honest, clearly present all of the data, allow free discourse and support one another?
+Sometimes one "finds" just what they went looking for - confirmation bias.
+If people (including doctors and scientists) are not allowed to ask questions and debate answers, and have different opinions, for whatever reason (bias, profit, politics, pc-shame, censorship, fear, etc.), that hampers science, limits freedom and hurts people.
+Yes, perhaps someone does ultimately have to call the shots, but shouldn't it be our goal to be honest, clearly present all of the data, allow free discourse and support one another as we each exercise our freedom to think and choose?